 Autumn in Kew Gardens London

 Kew Gardens is one of the best places in London to enjoy autumn walks and see the changing of the leaves.
 With over 14,000 trees spread out over the Gardens, there is plenty to explore when visiting Kew Gardens.
-I hope you’ve found this guide helpful for finding where to go when visiting Kew Gardens in autumn.
-I’ll be updating this post soon with more photos for Autumn 2021.
+I hope you have found this guide helpful for finding where to go when visiting Kew Gardens in autumn.

 Address: Royal Botanic Gardens, Kew, Richmond, Surrey TW8 3AB

-Closest Tube Station: Kew Gardens [District – Richmond brand and Overground services]
+Closest Tube Station: Kew Gardens [District – Richmond branch and Overground services]

 Pin for Later – Autumn Leaves in Kew Gardens London